ThuXiaoming06/MP-CADMS/README.md

-We developed an M-protein Computer-Aided Diagnosis and monitoring System (MP-CADMS) based on deep learning.
+We developed an M-protein Computer-Aided Diagnosis and monitoring System (MP-CADMS) based on deep learning, which employs two modal data of immunofixation electrophoresis (IFE) and structured clinical information (SCI) to achieve the diagnosis and monitoring of M-protein.
+The SCI involves 2 demographics (age and gender) and 33 test items (sFLC-κ, sFLC-λ, sFLC-κ/λ, α1, α2, Alb%, β1, β2, γ, A/G, F-κ, F-λ, M-Pro, PT, PT%, INR, Fbg, APTT, APTT-R, TT, D-Dimer, Cr(E), Ca, HGB, CK, NT-proBNP, LD, UA, CRP/hsCRP, Alb, 24hUPr, U-Pro, 24hU-V).
+The diagnosis tasks contain the M-protein presence, positive-isotype and positive-severity diagnosis.
+And the monitoring tasks contain the recurrence-recovery and positive-severity prediction.
-Here we release our Python codes for peer review.
+Here we release our Python codes for research reading.
 The code will be improved over time.
-And soon we will also make our self-collected dataset of single-modal IFE data available here.

 System Requirement
 =======